 Probably one of the most effective tools to lead people to heroin addiction is the media.
 No, they don’t advertise it as if you can or should buy it at a local gas station, but they do tend to make it look like heroin starts out as more of a glamorous lifestyle.
 And, who can avoid noticing that today’s body image very closely resembles that of a heroin addict?

 Before you find yourself seeking out an affordable drug rehab for a loved one, open your eyes to the presence of heroin in your community.
+Get familiar with what heroin looks like and the behavioral patterns of addicts.
 Avoid putting yourself or a loved one in a position where heroin use starts looking like a viable option.
 If the unthinkable should happen, consult an addictions professional immediately.